 A feature film

-(1852-1911).
-A freeborn descendant of African slaves, he was an accomplished Cuban violinist.
-His virtuosity had compared to the Italian Nicolo Paganini, the most celebrated violinist of the early 19th century.
+A freeborn descendant of African slaves, Brindis was an accomplished Cuban violinist.
+His virtuosity compared with the Italian, Nicolo Paganini, the most celebrated violinist of the early 19th century.
 Thus he became known as “The Black Paganini.”
-He performed both as a solo artist and as a violinist in international orchestras throughout Europe, North America and South America and received the highest honors and awards from Western governments and European monarchies.
+He performed both as a solo artist and in international orchestras throughout Europe, North and South America.
+He received the highest honors and awards from Western governments and European monarchies.
 Despite his many accomplishments and celebrated career, he met a fateful, Icarian end.